mandarjondhale/Unix-operating-system/README.md

 # Unix-operating-system
-All system calls and library functions.
+All Unix system calls are implemented by my own logic. please collaborate and add necessary improvements.